rakeshnambiar/block-api-test/README.md

 - Condition performance testing based on some flags.
 It is easy in GitLab CI but it didn't work for me with IF condition
 - The sedge node sync time is dynamic.
 Sometime it will finish soon and sometimes it can take more than an hour which is a pain in the CI/CD environment.
   Once know the technical background seek for some caching or something to cut down this time.
 I tried with snapshot sync and fast sync options but that didn't help.
+- Publish the reports on GitHub pages and have a custom index.html which links to Verification and Performance reports
+- It's the first time I am using GitHub workflow and I am much more comfortable with GitLab CI config.
+There maybe some room to avoid the duplicate steps and improvement
+- Also for locust as I am using it first time

 ## Issues noticed
 - Random node syncing
 - Sometimes the syncing says its finished.
 But while getting the block head using `eth_blockNumber` returns:
   `{'jsonrpc': '2.0', 'result': '0x0', 'id': 0}`
+- Threshold based performance verification is not supported by locust I think https://github.com/locustio/locust/issues/2668